mzuniga58/RESTTemplate/Tutorial.md

   }
 }</code></pre>
 <p>The actual response is bigger, and includes all the books in the table.
 We're only showing the first two here to conserve space.
 You will notice the "Count" field.
 The Count field tells you how many total resources are in the result set.
 If there were 10,000 books in our database, this number would be 10000.
 The next number tells you where in the set the first record resides.
 In this case, the start value is 1, so the first value in the collection is the first book in the entire set.
 The next value, pageSize, tells you how many books are included in this page.</p>

-As it happens, there are only 20 books in our example database, and since 20 is less than the maximum batch size of 100, you get the entire set.
+<p>As it happens, there are only 20 books in our example database, and since 20 is less than the maximum batch size of 100, you get the entire set.</p>

-But we can alter that by using some RQL.
-Let's try it again, only this time, in the RQL parameter, enter:
+<p>But we can alter that by using some RQL.
+Let's try it again, only this time, in the RQL parameter, enter:</p>
-<pre><code>
-limit(1,5)
+<pre><code>limit(1,5)
 </code></pre>
-The limit clause of RQL has the syntax Limit(&lt;start&gt;,&lt;pagesize&gt;).
+<p>The limit clause of RQL has the syntax Limit(&lt;start&gt;,&lt;pagesize&gt;).
 This statement informs the service that you only want to return 5 books, starting with the first book.
 Run that, and you will see that the pagesize is now 5, and only the first 5 books were returned.
-To see the next 5 books, enter
+To see the next 5 books, enter</p>
-<pre><code>
-limit(5,5)
+<pre><code>limit(5,5)
 </code></pre>
-We can also do some other things.
+<p>We can also do some other things.
 Suppose we want the list of books that were published prior to 1960.
-To do that, enter the following RQL statement:
+To do that, enter the following RQL statement:</p>

-<pre><code>
-publishDate&lt;1/1/1960
+<pre><code>publishDate&lt;1/1/1960
 </code></pre>

-Now, the returned value shows only those books that were published before 1960.
+<p>Now, the returned value shows only those books that were published before 1960.
 How does this happen, you ask?
 Well, let's take a closer look.
-Here is the endpoint for getting a collection of books.
+Here is the endpoint for getting a collection of books.</p>
 <pre></code>
 &nbsp;&nbsp;&nbsp;&nbsp;///&nbsp;&lt;summary&gt;<br>
 &nbsp;&nbsp;&nbsp;&nbsp;///&nbsp;Returns a collection of Books<br>